szmarczak/cacheable-lookup/README.md

 Type: `number`<br>
 Default: `0.15`

-The time how long it needs to remember failed queries (TTL in seconds).
+The time how long it needs to remember queries that threw `ENOTFOUND` (TTL in seconds).

 **Note**: This option is independent, `options.maxTtl` does not affect this.